se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 - Singleton pattern: There can only be one instance of a class. `None`, `True`, and `False` are singletons in Python.
 - Registries: `logging` uses this design.
+- State machine: this is used heavily by Matlab, and sometimes is seen in things mimicking it, like matplotlib's "easy" interface.
 - Factory pattern: We've touched on this lightly, classes `__init__` method, for example.
 You can have other factories with `@classmethod`'s that return new instances. (or static methods in C++, etc)
+- Ascync patterns: Lightly touched on during generators.
+- Event loop: A common pattern for reacting to multiple possible inputs.